samth/lang-slide/README.md

 ## Slides

-`lang-slide.ss` has a slideshow slide that uses the picture.
+`lang-slide.rkt` has a slideshow slide that uses the picture.

 ##### Originally by Robby Findler.